 WWI Commemorative Projects Endorsed by the Commission

 The United States World War One Centennial Commission has endorsed the Commemorative Projects listed below that honor the nearly five million Americans who served in World War 1, and the 116,516 who sacrificed their lives.
-The Commission's goal with its endorsements is to increase the number of people in the United States who will be exposed these educational programs, events, tools, programs, and activities, and broaden their impact.Endorsement by the Commission authorizes the use of the Commission logo on Commemorative Project materials.
+The Commission's goal with its endorsements was increasing the number of people in the United States who were exposed these educational programs, events, tools, programs, and activities, and broaden their impact.Endorsement by the Commission authorized the use of the Commission logo on Commemorative Project materials.
 The World War I Centennial Commission logos and their derivative elements are licensed trademarks.
 Any use of these materials is subject to the Commission's Licensing Trademark Agreement and can only be used for the expressed written purpose asserted in that Agreement.
 Endorsed projects are invited to provide schedules of events, website information and stories and other information to the Commission for national and international distribution.